xythobuz/Trackball/firmware/README.md

 For old-school debugging a serial port will be presented by the firmware.
 Open it using eg. `picocom`, or with the included `debug.sh` script.

+For dependencies to compile, on Arch install these.

+    sudo pacman -S arm-none-eabi-gcc arm-none-eabi-newlib picocom cmake

 ## Proper Debugging

 You can also use the SWD interface for proper hardware debugging.